razzat008/glassroom/README.md

 - Open a PR ; specify the changes you've made

 # Things to implement
-- Sending updates to telegram automatically
+- Sending updates to telegram automatically; some sort of listener
-- queuing updates or smth idk
+- currently working on implementing commandline flags and modularity of the codebase

 # References
 - Official [quickstart](https://developers.google.com/workspace/classroom/quickstart/go) guide from [developers.google.com](https://developers.google.com/)